rupali317/3-column-preview-card-component-main/README.md

 - [React Testing Library](https://testing-library.com/docs/react-testing-library/intro/) - React Testing Library helps you test your React components to make sure they work as expected when users interact with them.
 - AXE Dev Tools -  allows you to perform automated accessibility testing on React components
-- Browsers: Google Chrome, Firefox, Safari, Brave, Microsoft Edge
+- Browsers used for testing: Google Chrome, Firefox, Safari, Brave, Microsoft Edge
 - Devices:
+  - (Real) MacBook Pro (15 inch), Samsung Galaxy A33 5G, Samsung Galaxy S20+
+  - (Virtual) The mobile and tablet devices under Chrome's dev console

 ### What I learned